OlegTheCat/unlisp-llvm/README.md

 # unlisp-llvm

-WIP LLVM-based compiler for a toy Lisp language.
-Current goal is to reach feature-parity with [interpreted version](https://github.com/OlegTheCat/unlisp).
+LLVM-based compiler for a toy Lisp language.
+It has almost the same feature set as it's [interpreted version](https://github.com/OlegTheCat/unlisp).

 Each expression is compiled to LLVM-IR, which is in turn is compiled to a machine code and then executed.